VitalityMigo/vanilla-binary-arbitrage/README.md

 # Vanilla-Binary Options Arbitrage Strategy

-This project is the support for a paper entitled [Derivatives Arbitrage Strategies in Cryptocurrency Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5117697), available on the Social Science Research Network.
+This project is the support for a paper entitled [Derivative Arbitrage Strategies in Cryptocurrency Markets](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5117697), available on the Social Science Research Network.
 For further context, please refer to the latter.

 ## Context